liuzili97/MCM-ICM/README.md

-# MCM-ICM
+# SVM
-Learning materials of MCM/ICM
+This is used to classify the non-linearly data, achieving by using matlab.

-# MCM-ICM
+# PCA
 Learning materials of MCM/ICM